ramojus/mellifluous.nvim/README.md

 ![preview](https://github.com/ramojus/mellifluous.nvim/assets/41536253/a4b01a46-6ec9-408a-9c2f-08995c53155a)

 ## Highlighted features
-- [**Multiple color sets**](#color-sets): Each color set presents a unique visual theme while adhering to the same set of productive highlight rules.
-Every color set [can be customised](#overriding-colors-of-a-color-set).
+- [**Multiple colorsets**](#color-sets): Each colorset presents a unique visual theme while adhering to the same set of productive highlight rules.
+Every colorset [can be customised](#overriding-colors-of-a-color-set).

 - **Layered backgrounds**: Most UI elements have backgrounds with different shades of the background color and have no borders.
 This allows for easy differentiation between the relative importance of the elements and keeps the colorscheme looking minimal.

 - [**Oklab color space**](https://bottosson.github.io/posts/oklab/): To truly achieve perceptually uniform variations of colors, all color modifications are done in this color space; thanks to [mini.colors](https://github.com/echasnovski/mini.colors) project for the code and idea.

-- **Small number of colors**: Color sets use a small number of colors to provide distraction-free coding experience.
+- **Small number of colors**: Colorsets use a small number of colors to provide distraction-free coding experience.

 - **Stronger highlights on important keywords**: Keywords related to control flow have stronger highlights, making it easier to quickly understand the code.